If you want your site to be visible in Google searches, it needs to be a part of Google’s search index.

 That means if you’re experiencing a loading problem when Google is attempting to index your site, you might miss the opportunity to be indexed.

-Ridiculously long loading times are sometimes the issue; if this is the case, you can decrease your loading times by setting up a decent caching system, reducing the size of your images, and installing a few applications to make the site run faster.
+Ridiculously long loading times are sometimes the issue; if this is the case, you can decrease your loading times by setting up a decent caching system, reducing the size of your images, and installing a few applications to make the site load faster.
 It’s also possible that your hosting is unreliable, resulting in intermittent downtimes that are interrupting Google’s indexing attempts.

 Google has some strong preferences when it comes to the type of code on your site.
 HTML is one of the most easily indexed languages available, but not all options are so lucky.